Ground Beef Curry / Pakistani Keema Curry--My Most Requested Recipe

 • Add the peas later in the cooking time to keep their color more vibrant.

-• Sweet Potatoes: The recipe calls for potatoes but I have done this with sweet potatoes and it’s ahhmazing.
-Plus it meets paleo standards that way.
+• Sweet Potatoes: The recipe calls for potatoes but I have made this with sweet potatoes and it tastes great, plus it fits the paleo diet that way.

 Nutrition